Last Updated on March 8, 2025

 Hands could be gentle and tough.
 They can perform precise functions like writing, painting, playing musical instruments.
 They also enable us to perform heavy labor like using a shovel, an axe or a drill etc.

+Apart from these motor functions, we also use our hands for sensory functions.
+We use them to feel if something is warm or cold, smooth or rough.
 Upper limb motions are also parts of gestures.
 Since early times we are using the upper limb to make signs to approve, nod, call for help or stop.
 Remember goodbyes!

 Upper limbs have a phenomenal reach around us in all the planes.
-This is made possible by the presence of highly mobile shoulder girdle.
+This is made possible by the presence of a highly mobile shoulder girdle.

 That is why we can reach behind our head for grooming, or to stretch forward to grasp, take off your shoe with an ease that we hardly think about.